 We say "the use of the word organic is factual and essential for consumer choice"

-New legislation that came into effect at the end of April 2011 means that 70% of the range we sell will have to be licensed.
+New legislation that came into effect at the end of April 2011 means that many of the products we sell will have to be licensed.
 As the MHRA is run by pharmacists, they have required a lot of laboratory testing and made the licenses prohibitively expensive, favouring larger companies.
 We can only afford a few licences but we are doing what we can to stay in business.
 We will be able to sell existing stocks through over the next year or two while we get as many licenses as we can, however, this crazy policy from the MHRA threatens the future of organic herbal medicine.

 We set up this business to bring high quality organic herbal medicine to British consumers.
 The MHRA says we cannot call the product "organic" and we cannot show the Soil Association logo on the outside of the packaging.
 This will prevent you, the organic consumer, from identifying organic herbal medicines on the shelf in health food shops.